 The benefits are not, however, confined to the balance sheet.
-The Organisation for Economic Cooperation and Development (OECD 2001) concluded that the industrial use of biotechnology commonly leads to increasingly environmentally harmonious processes and additionally results in lowered operating and/or capital costs.
+The OECD (2001) concluded that the industrial use of biotechnology commonly leads to increasingly environmentally harmonious processes and additionally results in lowered operating and/or capital costs.
 For years, industry has appeared locked into a seemingly unbreakable cycle of growth achieved at the cost of environmental damage.
-The OECD investigation provides what is probably the first hard evidence to support the reality of biotechnology's long-heralded promise of alternative production methods, which are ecologically sound and economically efficient.
-A variety of industrial sectors including pharmaceuticals, chemicals, textiles, food and energy were examined, with a particular emphasis on biomass renewable resources, enzymes and bio-catalysis.
+This OECD investigation provided probably the first hard evidence to support the reality of biotechnology's long heralded promise of alternative production methods which are ecologically sound and economically efficient.
+A variety of industrial sectors, including pharmaceuticals, chemicals, textiles, food and energy were examined, with a particular emphasis on biomass renewable resources, enzymes and bio-catalysis.
 While such approaches may have to be used in tandem with other processes for maximum effectiveness, it seems that their use invariably leads to reduction in operating or capital costs, or both.
-Moreover, the research also concludes that it is clearly in the interests of governments of the developed and developing worlds alike to promote the use of biotechnology for the substantial reductions in resource and energy consumption, emissions, pollution and waste production it offers.
-The potential contribution to be made by the appropriate use of biotechnology to environmental and economic sustainability would seem to be clear.
+Moreover, the research also concluded that it is clearly in the interests of governments of the developed and developing worlds alike to promote the use of biotechnology for the substantial reductions in resource and energy consumption, emissions, pollution and waste production it offers.
+The potential contribution to be made by the appropriate use of biotechnology to both environmental and economic sustainability would seem to be clear.

-The upshot of this is that few biotech companies in the environmental sector perceive problems for their own business development models, principally as a result of the wide range of businesses for which their services are applicable, the relatively low market penetration to date and the large potential for growth.
-Competition within the sector is not seen as a major issue either, since the field is still largely open and unsaturated.
-Moreover, there has been a discernible tendency in recent years towards niche specificity, with companies operating in more specialised subarenas within the environmental biotechnology umbrella.
-Given the number and diversity of such possible slots, coupled with the fact that new opportunities, and the technologies to capitalise on them, are developing apace, this trend seems likely to continue.
+The upshot of this is that few biotech companies in the environmental sector perceive problems for their own business development models, principally as a result of the wide range of businesses for which their services are applicable and the large potential for growth.
+Competition within the sector is not seen as a major issue either, since the field is still largely open and unsaturated, and from the employment perspective, the biotech industry seems a robust one.
+Although the economic downturn saw the UK science labour market in general shed both permanent and contract staff throughout 2009, the biotech sector increased its demand for skilled scientists and predictions suggest that it will continue to buck the trend in the future (SRG, 2010).
+Moreover, there has been an established tendency towards niche specificity, with companies operating in more specialised sub-arenas within the environmental biotechnology umbrella.
+Given the number and diversity of such possible slots, coupled with the fact that new opportunities, and the technologies to capitalise on them, are developing apace, this trend seems likely to continue, though the business landscape is beginning to change.
+In some sectors, aggressive rivalry for market penetration has begun to produce bigger, multi-disciplinary environmental companies, largely through partnerships, acquisitions and direct competition.
 It is not without some irony that companies basing their commercial activities on biological organisms should themselves come to behave in such a Darwinian fashion.
 However, the picture is not entirely rosy.